varasys/certshop/Readme.md

 ## Issues

 1. CRL and OCSP revocation is not currently implemented, but probably could be if there is demand for it.
-2. OpenSSL is called externally when exporting a certificate/key pair in .p12 format, so openssl must be installed and included in the current environment PATH.
+2. OpenSSL is called externally when exporting a certificate/key pair in .p12 format, so openssl must be installed and included in the current PATH (you can check this by confirming the command `which openssl` returns a valid path).
+Otherwise there are no other external dependencies.

 ## Contribution

 Feel free to contribute, ask questions or provide advice at https://github.com/varasys/certshop.